longturn/freeciv21/docs/Coding/hacking.rst

 The values :code:`TILE_UNKNOWN` and :code:`TILE_KNOWN_SEEN` are straightforward. :code:`TILE_KNOWN_UNSEEN` is
-a Tile of which the user knows the terrain, but not recent cities, Roads, etc.
+a tile of which the user knows the terrain, but not recent cities, Roads, etc.

-:code:`TILE_UNKNOWN` Tiles never are (nor should be) sent to the client.
-In the past, :code:`UNKNOWN` Tiles that were adjacent to :code:`UNSEEN` or :code:`SEEN` were sent to make the drawing process easier, but this has now been removed.
+:code:`TILE_UNKNOWN` tiles never are (nor should be) sent to the client.
+In the past, :code:`UNKNOWN` tiles that were adjacent to :code:`UNSEEN` or :code:`SEEN` were sent to make the drawing process easier, but this has now been removed.
 This means exploring new land may sometimes change the appearance of existing land (but this is not fundamentally different from what might happen when you transform land).
 Sending the extra info, however, not only confused the goto code but allowed cheating.

-Fog of War is the fact that even when you have seen a Tile once you are not sent updates unless it is inside the sight range of one of your units or cities.
+Fog of War is the fact that even when you have seen a tile once you are not sent updates unless it is inside the sight range of one of your units or cities.

-We keep track of Fog of War by counting the number of units and cities of each client that can see the Tile.
+We keep track of Fog of War by counting the number of units and cities of each client that can see the tile.
-This requires a number per player, per Tile, so each :code:`player_tile` has a :code:`short[]`.
-Every time a unit, city, or somthing else can observe a Tile 1 is added to its player's number at the Tile, and when it cannot observe any more (killed/moved/pillaged) 1 is subtracted.
+This requires a number per player, per tile, so each :code:`player_tile` has a :code:`short[]`.
+Every time a unit, city, or somthing else can observe a tile 1 is added to its player's number at the tile, and when it cannot observe any more (killed/moved/pillaged) 1 is subtracted.
 In addition to the initialization/loading of a game this array is manipulated with the :code:`void unfog_area(struct player *pplayer, int x, int y, int len)` and :code:`void fog_area(struct player *pplayer, int x, int y, int len)` functions.
 The :code:`int len` variable is the radius of the area that should be fogged/unfogged, i.e. a ``len`` of 1 is a normal unit.
-In addition to keeping track of Fog of War, these functions also make sure to reveal :code:`TILE_UNKNOWN` Tiles you get near, and send information about :code:`TILE_UNKNOWN` Tiles near that the client needs for drawing.
+In addition to keeping track of Fog of War, these functions also make sure to reveal :code:`TILE_UNKNOWN` tiles you get near, and send information about :code:`TILE_UNKNOWN` tiles near that the client needs for drawing.
-They then send the Tiles to the :code:`void send_tile_info(struct player *dest, int x, int y)` function, which then sets the correct ``known_type`` and sends the Tile to the client.
+They then send the tiles to the :code:`void send_tile_info(struct player *dest, int x, int y)` function, which then sets the correct ``known_type`` and sends the tile to the client.

 If you want to just show the terrain and Cities of the square the function :code:`show_area()` does this.
-The Tiles remain fogged.
+The tiles remain fogged.
 If you play without Fog of War all the values of the seen arrays are initialized to 1.
 So you are using the exact same code, you just never get down to 0.
-As changes in the "fogginess" of the Tiles are only sent to the client when the value shifts between zero and non-zero, no redundant packages are sent.
+As changes in the "fogginess" of the tiles are only sent to the client when the value shifts between zero and non-zero, no redundant packages are sent.
-You can even switch Fog of War on or off in game just by adding or subtracting 1 to all the Tiles.
+You can even switch Fog of War on or off in game just by adding or subtracting 1 to all the tiles.

-We only send city and terrain updates to the players who can see the Tile.
+We only send city and terrain updates to the players who can see the tile.
 So a city, or improvement, can exist in a square that is known and fogged and not be shown on the map.
 Likewise, you can see a city in a fogged square even if the city does not exist.
-It will be removed when you see the Tile again.
+It will be removed when you see the tile again.
 This is done by
-1) only sending info to players who can see a Tile and 2) keeping track of what info has been sent so the game can be saved.
+1) only sending info to players who can see a tile and 2) keeping track of what info has been sent so the game can be saved.
 For the purpose of 2), each player has a map on the server (consisting of ``player_tile`` and ``dumb_city`` fields) where the relevant information is kept.

 The case where a player ``p1`` gives map info to another player ``p2`` requires some extra information.
-Imagine a Tile that neither player sees, but which ``p1`` has the most recent information on.
-In that case the age of the players' information should be compared, which is why the player Tile has a ``last_updated`` field.
+Imagine a tile that neither player sees, but which ``p1`` has the most recent information on.
+In that case the age of the players' information should be compared, which is why the player tile has a ``last_updated`` field.
-This field is not kept up to date as long as the player can see the Tile and it is unfogged, but when the Tile gets fogged the date is updated.
+This field is not kept up to date as long as the player can see the tile and it is unfogged, but when the tile gets fogged the date is updated.

 There is a Shared Vision feature, meaning that if ``p1`` gives Shared Vision to ``p2``, every time a function